jnj16180340/elixir-notes/README.md

 REPL: `iex`

 ### Features
+- REPL with very nice built-in help
+    - Fill out `@moduledoc`/`@doc` and your own code will be help-able in REPL
+- Project tooling encourages good practice
+    - Documentation is a first-class citizen
+    - Built-in testing support from `mix`
+    - `mix` is basically `npm` with added features: tests, config files, documentation etc.
 - Robustness:
     - 30 years of Erlang (BEAM VM) and OTP (standard library for "telephony")
     - Used in cell networks, Whatsapp, big companies